-Choosing between a mattress topper and a mattress pad gets confusing fast: your bed feels too firm, you wake up hot, the guest room mattress needs help, or you want light spill protection without buying a whole new mattress.
-This guide explains the real difference, where each product helps, where it falls short, and how to choose the right one based on comfort, support, heat, cleaning, and budget.
+Choosing between a mattress topper and a mattress pad gets confusing fast.
+Maybe your bed feels too firm, you sleep hot, the guest room mattress needs a small upgrade, or you just want light spill protection without buying a whole new mattress.
+This guide breaks down the real difference, where each option helps, where it falls short, and how to choose based on comfort, support, heat, cleaning, and budget.

 Mattress Topper vs Mattress Pad: Quick Answer